open-ephys/gui-docs/source/User-Manual/Plugins/Neuropixels-PXI.rst

 Connecting to the PXI system
 ##############################

 Before using this plugin, make sure you've followed all of the steps in the `Neuropixels User Manual <https://docs.wixstatic.com/ugd/832f20_d2e8866f7a98448d90faf83d3df56140.pdf>`__ to set up and configure your hardware.
-Prior to using your Neuropixels PXI basestation, you must install the Enclustra drivers (available for `Windows 7/8 <LINK>`__ and `Windows 10 <LINK>`__).
+Prior to using your Neuropixels PXI basestation, you must install the Enclustra drivers (available for `Windows 7/8 <https://github.com/open-ephys-plugins/neuropixels-pxi/raw/master/Resources/Enclustra_Win7%268.zip>`__ and `Windows 10 <https://github.com/open-ephys-plugins/neuropixels-pxi/raw/master/Resources/Enclustra_Win10.zip>`__).
 See section 4.2.2 of the User Manual for installation instructions.
 |

 Once your PXI system is up and running, you can drag and drop the "Neuropix-PXI" module from the Processor List onto the Editor Viewport.
 The GUI will automatically connect to any available basestations in your connected PXI chassis.
 If no PXI basestations are found, the plugin can be run in "simulation" mode.